 Multichannel communications: How to plan and execute a strategy

 Why the bad reputation?

 While video can be convenient for both employers and employees, there are certain internal comms scenarios where it isn’t exactly an appropriate delivery method.
-In early 2022, at least three high-profile employers came under fire for communicating mass layoffs to staff through recorded video messages.
-This apparent trend is a worrying sign of communicators getting it wrong when it comes to understanding how and when to use asnychronous video.
+In early 2022, at least three high-profile employers came under fire for communicating layoffs to remaining employees (not to mention those leaving the organization) through recorded video messages.
+This apparent trend is a worrying sign of communicators getting it wrong when it comes to understanding how and when to use asynchronous video.

 Of course, not all communicators would choose to deliver sensitive news to employees through such an impersonal medium.
 When used in the wrong circumstances, video – especially when recorded – can be seen as a shield that the organization is hiding behind, and there is little good that can come from the situation; employees receiving the news are left feeling disposed of and disrespected, and it can lead to serious reputational damage for the organization.

 Despite these examples, there are many ways in which asynchronous video can be a great option for deploying internal comms and receiving strong engagement.

 How to use asynchronous video for internal communications